flyercarol/cv/_pages/about.md

   - /about.html
 ---

-# Connecting geotechnical and geophysical towards meaningful interpretation.
+Connecting geotechnical and geophysical towards meaningful interpretation.

-Hi there, I am Jason from Malaysia, currently working as a postdoc in Taiwan.
+Hi there, I am Jason from Malaysia, currently working as a postdoctoral researcher in Taiwan.

-Currently looking for a tenure track position of assistant professor in Civil / Geotechnical Engineering.
+Open to work and actively seeking for a tenure track position of assistant professor in Civil / Geotechnical Engineering.

-Feel free to [drop me an email](yinjeh.ngui@gmail.com) for any collaboration or comments!
+Feel free to <a href='mailto:yinjeh.ngui@gmail.com'>drop me an email</a> for any collaboration or comments!